 And naturally, because it’s made from the whole tuber, cassava flour also has more nutritional value compared to its tapioca counterpart.

 Tapioca flour is made from the starchy water part of the cassava plant and does not contain fiber.
-It is also known as tapioca starch that has been squeezed out of the cassava root, then left to evaporate leaving a powdery substance.
-It is commonly used as a thickener due to its excellent coagulant properties.
+It can also be known as tapioca starch that has been squeezed out of the cassava root, then left to evaporate leaving a powdery substance.
+It is commonly used as a thickener.

 It is high in carbohydrates too but has very low nutritional value compared to cassava flour.
 There is hardly any fat, cholesterol or protein in it and it is low in sodium.